gagocarrilloedgar/agent-builder/README.md

 ## Improvements

-- We could improve error management adding some error boundary class inside the different routes and improve the experience.
+- We could improve error management adding some error boundaries per component so it's more granular.
 - Add more integration test for the different cases we are expecting (failure and happy paths)
 - For more resilient we could include *E2E* for the happy paths only.
 - Generators for testing
 - At the moment the state management is kind of tricky and `ReactFlow` does not recommend to use their on `state` hooks for procution, so we would need to migrate that and make sure that we implement the same handlers the library has by default so we don't loose functionality.
 - Some components are a bit big so I'd improve that by using the `container` pattern so we cam make testing faster and more modular.
 - Node editor panel could be improved a bit the visuals by adding tabs (similar figma pattern).
 We could remove the add nodes panel and place a floating bottom bar similar to Apple's navigation or Figjams sticker bars.
+- CI (Lint, test & build)